 - Identify someone today who could fulfil that role for you.

 Do you know someone who could benefit from War to Peace®?

-If you know someone who would benefit from this award-winning War to Peace® work, places can booked on one of our courses that anyone may attend here:
+Do you know someone who would benefit from this award-winning War to Peace® work?
+Places can booked on one of our courses that anyone may attend here:

 Pass it on!

 Found this useful?
 Then please share this article using the icons below and do leave me a comment.
 Leave your name and email address at the top or bottom of this page to receive more articles like this.